 November 1 – April 2021

-A temporary art installation, Fish Out of Water 2020 is a collaborative art piece only visible when wet.
-On rainy days the artwork will surprise visitors.
-On sunny days a little water will reveal the installation.
+A temporary art installation, Fish Out of Water 2020 was a collaborative art piece only visible when wet.
+On rainy days the artwork surprised visitors.
+On sunny days a little water revealed the installation.

 Annual Day of the Dead Commemorative Celebration

 November 2, 2020